Quantum-Optics-LKB/NLSE/mkdocs-documentation/docs/kernels.md

 CPU kernels in the `NLSE` package are responsible for solving the nonlinear Schrödinger equation using CPU resources.

-It uses the popular [Numba](https://numba.readthedocs.io/en/stable/user/index.html) library to just-in-time compile array functions.
+We use the popular [Numba](https://numba.readthedocs.io/en/stable/user/index.html) library to just-in-time compile array functions.

 These functions are not meant to be called directly and instead work as the backend specific implementations for the main classes methods.

-Due to the manual indexing involved in the implementations, these kernels **do not support broadcasting** (*for now*).
+Due to the manual indexing involved in the implementations, these kernels **do not support broadcasting** (_for now_).

 CPU kernels are suitable for small to medium-sized problems or when GPU resources are not available.
 As it uses multithreading internally, they will benefit from higher core counts.

 ::: NLSE.kernels_cpu

 ## GPU (CUDA)

 GPU kernels in the `NLSE` package are responsible for solving the nonlinear Schrödinger equation using GPU resources.
 They utilize the computational power of the graphics processing unit (GPU) to perform the necessary calculations.

 These kernels use the [`cupy.fuse`](https://docs.cupy.dev/en/stable/reference/generated/cupy.fuse.html) API to just-in-time compile the array operations to